How to Make Habits Stick

 • Advertisements and references to things in popular media

 However, this only removes the worst offenders.
-If we wish to exist in society, we’re constantly assaulted by triggers beyond our control.
+To exist in society, triggers beyond our control constantly assault us.
 In fact, the only time you can fully control your triggers is inside a cult.

 What’s far easier, though, is to add triggers, which give us context to do better things.
-We can augment these triggers through better workflow, better friends, and placing things we want to use in readily accessible places.
+We can improve our workflow, get better friends, and place important things in readily accessible places.

 Another easy way to add triggers is to pay close attention to our environment.
 Creating a trigger in a specific location or with a specific set of circumstances is relatively easy to do.
 If you want to go further, visit a new environment entirely to avoid any interference from memories.

-If we try to add pain to the reward (e.g., snap a rubber band on the wrist), that small act can make the action more challenging.
-That extra challenge can, in itself, give more reward when we do receive the action.
+Adding pain to the reward (e.g., snap a rubber band on the wrist) can make the trigger more challenging.
+Against intuition, that extra challenge can give us more reward when we perform thwhe forbidden action.

-So, the only way to stop the desire for a reward is through a strong counter-reward: have something better in mind.
+Therefore, we can only stop the desire for a reward with a strong counter-reward.
+We need something better in mind.

 Counter-rewards can kill a bad habit, but they don’t build any steps toward wellness.